nilearn/nilearn/doc/building_blocks/searchlight.rst

 the value of the signal in each particular voxel can be observed with the same probability than the original value associated to that voxel.
 Note that it is hereby assumed that the signal distribution is the same in every voxel.
-Several data shufflings are performed (typically 10,000) while the F-scores for every voxel and every data shuffling is stored.
+Several data permutationss are performed (typically 10,000) while the F-scores for every voxel and every data permutation is stored.
 The empirical distribution of the F-scores is thus constructed (under the hypothesis that there is no relationship between the tested variates and the neuroimaging signal, the so-called *null-hypothesis*) and we can compare the original F-scores to that